Correlation Filters for Unmanned Aerial Vehicle-Based Aerial Tracking: A Review and Experimental Evaluation: Development of DCF-based Methods

-\subsection{STRCF tracker}

 The appearance of the object during tracking sometimes undergoes a short-term large variation, such as partial occlusion, similar object interference, \emph{etc.} These tracking scenarios usually cause filter degradation, which leads to subsequent tracking failures.
+To ensure temporal consistency of the filter \cite{Li2018CVPR} of response map \cite{Huang2019ICCV,Li2020CVPR} are effective methods to encounter the unexpected abrupt degradation.

+\subsubsection{STRCF tracker}

-In order to solve the problem above, F. Li \emph{et al.} put forward the spatio-temporal regularized correlation filter (STRCF) \cite{Li2018CVPR}, which introduced the temporal regularization term based on the previous main training formula of the SRDCF tracker \cite{danelljan2016CVPR}, \emph{i.e.}, Eq.~(\ref{eqn:34}) to suppress excessive short-term object appearance changes and obtain a more stable tracking effect on the basis of the SRDCF tracker:
+F. Li \emph{et al.} put forward the spatio-temporal regularized correlation filter (STRCF) \cite{Li2018CVPR}, which introduced the temporal regularization term based on the previous main training formula of the SRDCF tracker \cite{danelljan2016CVPR}, \emph{i.e.}, Eq.~(\ref{eqn:34}) to suppress excessive short-term object appearance changes and obtain a more stable tracking effect on the basis of the SRDCF tracker:

 where $\left\|\mathbf{w}_f-\mathbf{w}_{f-1}\right\|_2^2$ represents temporal regularization term according to passive-aggressive algorithm.
 Also, the STRCF tracker uses ADMM iteration for efficient solution of Eq.~(\ref{eqn:56}).